 After the flooding comes the mud

-Electricity can go out during storms and hurricanes.
+Electricity outages are common during storms and hurricanes.
 Many residents rely on solar power, rainwater catchment, or wells.
-Resource management is necessary.
+Resource management is critical.
 Pumping water from the Belize River, which I live on, is still one of my most recurring problems of living in the jungle.

 Belize Water Services (BWS):https://www.bws.bz